The LAMP Platform is open source, but please note that in order to receive the following benefits you must be a consortium partner.

 Users can choose to enroll in a LAMP Consortium membership to become a consortium partner by reaching out to email@example.com.
 There are multiple tiers of membership with option to include access to Cortex, our data analysis pipeline.
 The guidelines and principles below outline the benefits and expectations of a consortium membership:

-The Division of Digital Psychiatry will provide partners two hours of technical support time to set up mindLAMP.
+The Division of Digital Psychiatry will provide partners support to set up mindLAMP through extensive documentation and an online forum.
 Issues or bugs can be reported in our feedback system here and will be prioritized.
 Members are encouraged to post any mindLAMP related questions and comments in our online forum here .

 Please include the Division of Digital Psychiatry at Beth Israel Deaconess Medical Center in your IRB to locally run code to gather the following de-identified, anonymized population metrics for consortium use: